 Protect Yourself Online

-At Texas Bank and Trust, Security is of the upmost importance.
-The following “tips” can help you protect your information when using our Electronic Banking Services.
+At Texas Bank and Trust, SECURITY is our number one priority.
+The following “tips” can help you protect your information when using our electronic banking services.

 Electronic Banking Best Practices

-- Do not share your login information with anyone else.
+- Do NOT share your login information with anyone.

 - Disable auto-complete or similar features on any computer you use for online banking.